 Absolutely not!
 As a member, you can meet with one of the board-approved flight instructors who will start you from square one as you work towards your pilot’s license or advanced ratings.

 Are members covered by any kind of insurance policy?

 Yes, your monthly membership partly go towards the insurance policy.
 You will have a deductible of $3,000, and total injury and liability insurance per incident is $1,000,000.
 You can learn more about the insurance policy by speaking with the membership coordinator (see Contact page).

 How much does it cost per hour of flight?

 The hourly rate of each airplane is set at its operational cost, no more.
 You will be paying for the fuel burned plus a little extra to account for engine reserves and other fixed maintenance costs.
-Our Piper Warrior and Cessna 172s usually run about $100/hour (depending on fuel prices) and our Cherokee 140 usually costs about $85 per hour.
+Our Cessna 172s usually run about $100/hour (depending on fuel prices) and our Cherokee 140 usually costs about $85 per hour.